Ticket (admission): Ticket "pass-backs"

 Passing back a ticket refers to a fraudulent practice where an attendee, after entering an event using a physical ticket, attempts to give or "pass back" their used ticket to another person outside the venue.
 This allows the second person to then use the same ticket to gain unauthorized entry, essentially circumventing the entry fee.
 This scam is particularly prevalent at events where tickets are simply scanned or torn upon entry without further authentication or where re-entry is permitted, allowing the original ticket holder to exit and hand off the ticket.

 Duplicate ticket / Multiple use fraud

 This scam involves selling or distributing multiple copies of a single, valid admission ticket (whether digital or physical) to different individuals.
 The first person to successfully use the ticket (e.g., by scanning a barcode or QR code) gains entry, while all subsequent attempts with the identical ticket are denied.
 Event organizers implement measures, such as real-time scanning and validation systems, to detect and prevent such repeated use of the same admission right.
+To counter such fraud, the QR code on each issued ticket is typically a unique, server-generated token whose payload is cross-checked against a central database at scan time; some platforms have moved to dynamic codes that refresh on the holder's device every few seconds, so that a screenshot or photocopy expires before it can be reused.